 Positioning your target keyword at the beginning of your title or description means it’ll be the first thing searchers read and can improve your click-through rate.

-If you can’t include it at the start of the tag, that’s okay as long as the keyword is included in there somewhere.
+If you can’t include it at the start of the tag, that’s okay as long as the keyword is included somewhere.

-Also, make sure you only focus on one keyword in your title and description, as you’ll want to avoid keyword stuffing.
+Also, to avoid keyword stuffing, make sure you focus on only one keyword in your title and description.

 Let’s say you run a removal company with multiple locations/franchises across the UK.
 You have a main website that details your services, but you’re finding that a lot of your traffic comes from areas you don’t cover.